-Amazon’s Prime membership, which includes free two-day shipping, streaming and exclusive deals, costs $12.99 a month or $99 a year — a good deal already for anyone who frequently buys stuff from the retail giant.
+Amazon’s Prime membership, which includes free two-day shipping, streaming and other perks, costs $12.99 a month or $119 a year.

 2. Consider an Amazon rewards credit card

-Amazon Prime Rewards Visa Signature cardholders now get 5% back on purchases at Whole Foods, in addition to 5% back at Amazon, 2% back at restaurants, gas stations and drugstores and 1% back everywhere else.
+Amazon Prime Rewards Visa Signature cardholders get 5% back on purchases at Whole Foods, in addition to 5% back at Amazon, 2% back at restaurants, gas stations and drugstores and 1% back on all other purchases.

-If you don't want to spring for a Prime membership, there’s a standard version of the Visa rewards credit card that offers 3% back at Whole Foods and Amazon, 2% back at restaurants, gas stations and drugstores and 1% back everywhere else.
+If you don't have or want a Prime membership, there’s a version of the rewards credit card that offers 3% back at Whole Foods and Amazon, 2% back at restaurants, gas stations and drugstores and 1% back everywhere else.

 3. Download the Whole Foods app

-Whole Foods has a free app offering online coupons and sales at the stores nearest to you.
-Since Amazon did away with Whole Foods Market Rewards, the grocery’s chain loyalty program in November, the app is now one of the best ways to stay on top of sales and score up-to-date digital coupons.
+Whole Foods has a free app that provides coupons and promotes sales at the stores near to you.
+After Amazon did away with Whole Foods Market Rewards, the chain loyalty program, the app is now one of the best ways to stay on top of sales and score up-to-date digital coupons.

 7. Bring your own bags

-Whole Foods allows coupon-stacking, where you can use a Whole Foods coupon and a manufacturer coupon on the same item.
-Double coupons means double the discounts.
+Whole Foods allows coupon-stacking.
+That means you can use a store coupon and a manufacturer coupon on the same item, where applicable.